Moving to Playa del Carmen – The 2019 Guide for Expats

 There are many ways to get from Cancún to Playa del Carmen when you arrive.
 We just simply took a taxi outside the airport.
 There’s no reason to book anything ahead of time.
 Even with a bunch of huge suitcases, a dog, and two cats, we had no problem grabbing a van to take us right where we were going.

 Our recommendation is to slow down and take your time.
-Get your cell phone set up, get some groceries, and make sure you have pesos (paying with cards and dollars is pointlessly wasting money).
+Get your cell phone set up, get some groceries, and make sure you have pesos (paying with cards and dollars is pointlessly wasting money, read our post Should You Pay in Pesos or Dollars in Mexico? for more about this).
 If you don’t have water, head to an Oxxo to get some.
 You may also want to figure out basics like where the nearest grocery store is, where the nearest hospital is (hopefully you won’t need it), and where the dangerous areas of town are.

 Common Questions & Issues